maruel/market_track/README.md

 1. Create a [new Google Sheet](https://docs.google.com/spreadsheets/create).
 2. Select menu `Tools`, `Scripts editor`.
 3. Paste the content of `code.gs` into the editor.
-4. Save, close and reopen the sheet.
+4. Save, close the script editor.
+5. Close and reopen the sheet.
-5. Select menu `Stocks`, `Add new sheet`.
+6. Track your first ETF/Stock: Select menu `Stocks`, `Track a new <stock/currency/ETF/mutual fund> via a new sheet`.
 If you can't find it, it'll be on the far right right after `Help`.
 If it's not there, the script didn't load.
+   1. Repeat for all the ETF/Mutual Fund/Currency exchange rate/Stock you want to track.
+7. Create your first account: Select menu `Stocks`, `Create a new transactional account sheet (unregistered/401k/RRSP/etc)`.
+   1. Create one account sheet per type of account (registered, unregistered, different currency) you own.
+8. Fill the transactions you did in each account.

 To update to a new version, redo steps 2, 3 and 4 on an existing sheet, replacing the old code.

-### Track a new stock, ETF or fund

-Use the menu `Stocks`, `Add new sheet` or press the button on the right.
-Give it the ticker symbol and the starting date to track the stock.
-For example, try `GOOG` with date `2015` will start on the first day the stock market was open in 2015.

-### Track currency exchange rate

-Same as stock, use CURRENCY:FROMTO as one word.
-For example, USD to CAD is `CURRENCY:USDCAD`.

 ### Update a sheet